dillonkearns/incrementalelm.com/content/glossary/continuous-delivery.md

 Other examples include:

 - Markdown linter for your docs
-- Custom linters (for example, are their guidelines for your formatting rules?)
+- Custom linters (for example, are there guidelines for your formatting rules?)
 - Design conventions - make sure that you're using the right conventions for your CSS, or consuming the available design system helpers

 ## Automated Tests